Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: A quasi-steady model for flapping flight dynamics

 \subsection{Specification of aerodynamic force coefficients}

 Lift and drag coefficients for thin rectangular plates have been reported for certain ranges of attack angles and isolated Reynolds numbers \citep{li2022centre, andersen2005analysis, bhati2018role, tomotika1953steady, sane2001control, ehrenstein2013skin}.
-Based on these partial characterizations, we propose mathematical forms for $C_L(\alpha,Re)$ and $C_D(\alpha,Re)$ that capture the known flow phenomenology and which involve constant parameters whose values can be informed by reported aerodynamic data.
+Based on these partial characterizations, we propose mathematical forms for $C_L(\alpha,\Rey)$ and $C_D(\alpha,\Rey)$ that capture the known flow phenomenology and which involve constant parameters whose values can be informed by reported aerodynamic data.
 These forms are:

-These equations represent surfaces $C_L(\alpha,Re)$ and $C_D(\alpha,Re)$ that are plotted in Figs. \ref{fig:CL_CD_full}(b) and (c).
+These equations represent surfaces $C_L(\alpha,\Rey)$ and $C_D(\alpha,\Rey)$ that are plotted in Figs. \ref{fig:CL_CD_full}(b) and (c).
 The attack angle $\alpha\in[0,\pi/2]=[0,90^\circ]$ is shown over the conventional aerodynamic range, and the coefficients are readily extended over all possible orientations $\alpha\in[0,2\pi)$ by consideration of the dual symmetries of the plate \citep{li2022centre}.
-The displayed range of the Reynolds number $Re \in [10,10^5]$ reflects the intermediate regime over which the model can be expected to apply.
-The lift map is strictly uniform with respect to $Re$, and the drag map is largely so except for notable variations at lower values.
-The forces vary with $\alpha$ in ways that are more clearly seen in the transects of Figs. \ref{fig:CL_CD_full}(d) and (e) at a representative $Re=10^3$, and these panels graphically interpret the terms and parameters in the model equations.
+The displayed range of the Reynolds number $\Rey \in [10,10^5]$ reflects the intermediate regime over which the model can be expected to apply.
+The lift map is strictly uniform with respect to $\Rey$, and the drag map is largely so except for notable variations at lower values.
+The forces vary with $\alpha$ in ways that are more clearly seen in the transects of Figs. \ref{fig:CL_CD_full}(d) and (e) at a representative $\Rey=10^3$, and these panels graphically interpret the terms and parameters in the model equations.
+Comparison to the experimental measurements (open circles) of \citet{li2022centre} shows good agreement in the forms of the curves while not faithfully reproducing all features of the data.
+Note that these experiments reflect only pressure-based or normal forces and hence the measured $C_D$ at low angles $\alpha<\alpha_S$ (faded data points) are underestimates that neglect skin friction as a force tangential to the plate \citep{li2022centre}.
+Additional checks against experimental and computational studies at $Re=10^2$ \citep{wang2004unsteady} and $Re=10^5$ \citep{ananda2015measured} indicate good agreement for low angles and generally at the level of trends in the curves and rough magnitudes.